ValdonVitija/pyggester/contributing.md

 In the final step, once the analyzer and message iterator are both completed, the next task is to associate them.
 This association is performed within the file analyzer_iterator_mapping.py.

 Within this file, a Pydantic model is provided, offering a structured way to map each analyzer with its respective message iterator.
 As each analyzer belongs to a specific group or category, navigate to the MODEL dictionary and include your newly created analyzer.
 Ensure that you instantiate a new AnalyzerModel object, using the analyzer and message iterator as parameter values.
 No further changes are necessary for Pyggester to function correctly, as the remaining procedures have been abstracted adequately.
+>[!IMPORTANT]
-If you discover a more efficient way to construct analyzers, with benefits in memory usage, computational speed, and code readability, document the process thoroughly, create a pull request, and, if deemed reasonable, we may embark on a significant refactoring phase for all existing analyzers.
+>If you discover a more efficient way to construct analyzers, with benefits in memory usage, computational speed, and code readability, document the process thoroughly, create a pull request, and, if deemed reasonable, we may embark on a significant refactoring phase for all existing analyzers.
 The goal is to optimize this project to its fullest extent.

+>[!NOTE]
-#### `NOTE`: Additional examples can be found by reviewing the codebase directly, where docstrings provide a comprehensive understanding of Pyggester's architecture.
+>Additional examples can be found by reviewing the codebase directly, where docstrings provide a comprehensive understanding of Pyggester's architecture.